 Our society is largely based on the innate ability of humans to recognise their fellow humans.
 Humans have a highly evolved identification system with multiple factors such as appearance, voice, manner of speech, posture, etc.

-#Authentication factors Authentication on a computer is performed in different ways, classified here according to 4 factors:
+###Authentication Factors Authentication on a computer is performed in different ways, classified here according to four factors:

-This is usually a password or pin code.
+This is usually a password or a PIN code.
 The advantage of this identification method is its simplicity and familiarity for most people.
 However, it has many disadvantages:

 This authentication method generally uses a key providing physical access to the computer, a cryptographic card kept in a wallet or a ‘TAN’ type card.